This FAQ has been recently updated.

-No. There are so many compelling reasons for this that they are too numerous to mention.
-Suffice it to say: just don’t do it.
+No. Our readers will not consider samples longer than 10,000 words.
+Their time is a limited resource, so we must impose a strict limit.
 Your application is better served by showing us how creatively you write rather than how creatively you interpret the application guidelines.
 If you have questions about standard manuscript format, see William Shunn’s reference document and Vonda McIntyre’s manuscript preparation guide.

 What should I name my submission file?

 We are anonymizing writing samples, so please use the title of one of your stories and the year.
 Example: GalaxyQuest2024.
 Please do not use your name.